How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 2. Asking the seller to cover a portion of closing costs

 A buyer’s closing costs can include loan and broker fees, loan origination fees, application fees, credit report fees, title and escrow fees, recording fees, and other third-party charges.
-Altogether, closing costs typically total between 2% and 5% of the full loan amount for a buyer.
+Altogether, closing costs typically total between 2.5% and 6% of the full loan amount for a buyer.

 In some cases, a buyer may request the seller offer a closing cost credit to reduce the amount of cash they’ll have to bring to the table.
-These credits can often be applied toward the buyer’s typical escrow closing costs, including appraisals, inspections, and mortgage and settlement fees.
+These credits can often be applied toward the buyer’s escrow closing costs, including appraisals, inspections, and mortgage and settlement fees.

 Seller’s strategy

-Bill Samuel, an experienced property investor and house flipper in Chicago, Illinois, often sees buyers try to negotiate on closing costs.
+Bill Samuel, an experienced property investor and house flipper in Chicago, often sees buyers try to negotiate on closing costs.
 “If the buyer presents an offer with a closing cost credit, it most likely means that they need that money in order to make the deal happen, so we stay firm on our price and allow the credit before any other concessions,” he says.

 If a buyer asks you to cover closing costs, you can respond by: